Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

-Suppose $x$, $y \in \mathbb{R}^m$ are the shape parameters of two faces.
-Denote $e=\frac{1}{m}\left \| x-y \right\|_2^2$ as the square of their Euclidean distance.
-Accordingly, $X$, $Y\in \mathbb{R}^{3n}$ are their corresponding face shapes and the square of their Euclidean distance is $E=\frac{1}{n}\left \| X-Y \right \|_2^2$.
+Suppose $\mathbf{x}$, $\mathbf{y} \in \mathbb{R}^m$ are the shape parameters of two faces.
+Denote $e=\frac{1}{m}\left \| \mathbf{x}-\mathbf{y} \right\|_2^2$ as the square of their Euclidean distance.
+Accordingly, $\mathbf{X}$, $\mathbf{Y}\in \mathbb{R}^{3n}$ are their corresponding face shapes and the square of their Euclidean distance is $E=\frac{1}{n}\left \| \mathbf{X}-\mathbf{Y} \right \|_2^2$.
 According to Equation(\ref{3dmm_shape}), $E$ can be calculated by:

-Considering that $\mathbf{A}$ is the orthonormal basis, the relationship between $E$ and $e$ is as shown in Equation(\ref{relationship_error}), which means that geometric Euclidean distance is proportional to the parameter Euclidean distance.
+\YL{Assuming} that $\mathbf{A}$ is \yl{an} orthonormal basis, the relationship between $E$ and $e$ is as shown in Equation(\ref{relationship_error}), which means that geometric Euclidean distance is proportional to the parameter Euclidean distance.

-This equation proves that when we minimize (maximize) the Euclidean distance between the parameters of face shapes of the same person (different people), their corresponding geometric distances are smaller (larger) as well, which suggests that it is feasible to formulate recognition errors using the Euclidean distance in addition to the cosine distance (e.g. softmax-like loss functions).
+This equation proves that when we minimize (maximize) the Euclidean distance between the parameters of face shapes of the same person (different \YL{persons}), their corresponding geometric distances are smaller (larger) as well, which suggests that it is feasible to formulate recognition errors using the Euclidean distance (e.g. center loss functions) in addition to the cosine distance (e.g. softmax-like loss functions).